 - Allow surfaces to dry naturally (do not dry with paper towels or cloths).

-If a vehicle is known to have been used by a person who has COVID-19 (a probable or confirmed case), thorough cleaning AND disinfection is required.
+If a vehicle has been used by a person who is later identified as a suspected or confirmed COVID-19 case, thorough cleaning AND disinfection is required.
 Refer to the information sheet for disinfection protocols.